Joint Council of Municipalities: Culture

-JCM organises multiple cultural events: "Selu u pohode" (English: "Village Revisited"), "Međunarodni festival dečijeg folklora" (English: "International Festival of Child Folklore"), "Horsko duhovno veče" (English: "Choir Spiritual Night") and "Izložba likovnog stvaralaštva" (English: "The exhibition of fine art").
+The Joint Council of Municipalities organizes multiple cultural events: "Selu u pohode" (English: "Village Revisited"), "Međunarodni festival dečijeg folklora" (English: "International Festival of Child Folklore"), "Horsko duhovno veče" (English: "Choir Spiritual Night") and "Izložba likovnog stvaralaštva" (English: "The exhibition of fine art").
 Veteran Football League brings together 10 soccer clubs.
 The Council sponsors Chess Leagues and a Shooting League.
 The council also publishes a monthly magazine Izvor (English: "Source") and, in co-operation with Radio Television of Serbia and Radio Television of Vojvodina, it broadcasts twice per month a TV show named "Hronika Slavonije, Baranje i zapadnog Srema" (English: "Chronicle of Slavonia, Baranja and Western Syrmia").
 New media project named srbi.hr started in April 2018 in a form of web portal.
 JCm collaborates with local minority media such as Radio Borovo, and has a 25% stake in Radio Dunav in Vukovar and educational institutions such as Serbian Orthodox Secondary School.

-On 23 May 2011, JCM celebrated the "Day of the Joint Council of Municipalities".
+On 23 May 2011, the Joint Council of Municipalities celebrated the "Day of the Joint Council of Municipalities".
 The day began by laying flowers on the grave of the first President of Council, Miloš Vojnović at a New cemetery in Vukovar.
 After that, in the hotel "Lav", a ceremony took place.
 Council President Dragan Crnogorac stated:

 From this important date (i.e. the date of the establishment), Joint Council of Municipalities, as an internationally recognised institution in Croatia, works on preserving of rights and interests of the Serbs, their cultural and educational autonomy, Serbian traditions, customs, language, and the Cyrillic alphabet, but also works on reconstruction, development, and improvement of the entire life of all citizens and because of this it is respected and stable partner of the government and of all entities that are committed to these values.